Family travel insurance

 Travelling while pregnant can be a great way to unwind and take some much-needed ‘me time’, however babymoon holidays do require some more careful planning.
 First of all, you need to research whether or not you are even permitted to fly, as airline carriers each have rules about travelling while pregnant.

-Our International Comprehensive policy automatically provides cover for up to and including the 24th week (the first 23 weeks and 6 days), as long as there were not complications before your start date of insurance.
+Our International Comprehensive policy automatically provides cover for up to and including the 24th week, as long as there were not complications before your start date of insurance.
 Cover includes:

 • Single pregnancy